THE SYDNEY N. FISHER GRADUATE STUDENT PAPER PRIZE

 M. FUAT KÖPRÜLÜ BOOK PRIZE

-An annual prize awarded for the best book in the area of Turkish and Ottoman studies published in the previous year (with a copyright date of 2012), sponsored by the Turkish Studies Association with the generous support of the M. Münir Ertegün Foundation.
+An annual prize awarded for the best book in the area of Turkish and Ottoman studies published in the previous year (copyright date of 2013), sponsored by the Turkish Studies Association with the generous support of the M. Münir Ertegün Foundation.

 Nominations may be made by the author, colleagues, publisher, or friends.